 On a snowy night the previous Christmas, I’d given her a journal because that’s the present God asked me to buy her.
 “That’s funny!” she said, “I keep feeling the urge to write about my process of getting pregnant.”

 In July, after my birthday dinner, I walked her to the car.
 She told me of the pain of wanting a child so badly that she and her husband were in the process of in vitro, which came with its own set of challenges.
-We prayed.

 Just 364 days later, Janet gave birth to her son.
 And fourteen years after that, I visited his CCD class and shared this story.